A story by Abi Northage

 Trying the “signature dish”

 I was counting down the sleeps like a child at Christmas.
-Despite being at Experience Travel Group (ETG) for a little over a year now, I had not had the opportunity to visit Sri Lanka – until now!
+Despite being at Experience Travel Group (ETG) for a little over a year now, I had not had the opportunity to take my family’s first trip to Sri Lanka – until now!

 With any other company, I’m sure it wouldn’t have mattered – but at ETG, where we specialise in Sri Lanka, I’m constantly surrounded by people singing the island’s praises.
 I have likened it to working in a Michelin star restaurant without trying their signature dish!